Are your protection policies up to scratch?

 When reviewing your protection needs, it is important to consider all your financial commitments in depth and take an open and honest view of what you and your family might need in terms of protection.
 How much cover do you need?
 How long for?
 A defined period of time or for life?
 When would you need critical illness or income protection policies to start paying out?

 Professional advice could be invaluable in this regard.
 This is why our advisers are available to help you understand your protection insurance needs.
-What’s more, we don’t charge commission for getting you and your family protected so you’ll only pay the amount it costs for the insurer to cover you.

 With a competitive insurance market, providers constantly review their pricing and each policy should reflect an individual’s personal profile including your age, lifestyle, desired level of cover and medical history.
 So compare different policies carefully and try to make like-for-like comparisons wherever possible before committing.